johsteffens/beth/xoico/README.md

 ## About Xoila

-Xoila is a programming-language, which was designed along with the [beth](https://github.com/johsteffens/beth)-framework.
+Xoila is a programming-language, which was conceived along with the [beth](https://github.com/johsteffens/beth)-framework.

 Xoila-code is can be embedded in c-header files.